 Site Recovery is ISO 27001:2013, 27018, HIPAA, and DPA certified.
 The service is undergoing SOC2 and FedRAMP JAB assessments.

 Does Site Recovery encrypt replication?

-- If you have questions after reading this article, post them on the Azure Recovery Services forum.
+- If you have questions after reading this article, post them on the Microsoft Q&A question page for Azure Recovery Services.